Share your insights

 Definition

-• Tension headache is a common type of headache characterized by bilateral, non-pulsating pain
+• Tension headache is a common type of headache characterised by bilateral, non-pulsating pain.

 Epidemiology